Garden leave and settlement agreements

-Whether or not garden (or gardening) leave is viewed positively or not by an employee depends entirely on their individual circumstances.
-Some employees see it as a paid holiday, while others feel as if they are heavily restricted in their actions, are desperate to get on finding a new job, and believe it could be detrimental to their ongoing career.
+Some employees see it as a paid holiday, while others feel as if they are heavily restricted in their actions, are desperate to get on with finding a new job, and believe it could be detrimental to their ongoing career.

 Do you have grounds for termination of garden leave?